jhuckaby/confsync-satellite/README.md

 curl -s https://raw.githubusercontent.com/jhuckaby/confsync-satellite/main/install.sh | bash
 ```

-This will download the latest version and preserve your existing configuration file.
+This will download and install the latest version while preserving your existing configuration file.

 If you installed ConfSync Satellite manually, just re-download the static binary and replace the old one with it.